Leadership and Staff

 Sheila LaMothe is the Executive Director of CCAI FEF.
 She also serves as Vice President of Strategic Initiatives for CCAI.
 A graduate of Connecticut College, Sheila has 30 years of experience in marketing and development in manufacturing.
 Prior to joining CCAI and CCAI FEF, she was responsible for marketing and PR for the North American operations of the TRUMPF Group, a leading manufacturer of fabrication equipment and industrial lasers, for 15 years.

 In addition, Sheila has been deeply involved with the development and growth of Women in Manufacturing (WiM) and the Women in Manufacturing Education Foundation (WiMEF) since their inception.
 She served on WiM's Board of Directors for eight years, including two terms as Chairperson.
 WiMEF was founded during her first term as WiM's chair which led to her simultaneously serving as chairperson for both organizations.
-She continues to serve on the WiMEF Board of Directors.

 President